ConnectivityFoundry/AwaLWM2M/doc/example_app_static_api.md

     * Defines an object
     * Defines a resource within the object
     * Instantiates the defined object within the client
-* Create the above application *client-static-tutorial* in a Contiki environment.
+* Create the above application *client-static-tutorial* in a Contiki simulated environment.
-* Create a server side application which uses the same object model in order to read/write resources in the *client-static-tutorial* application.
+* Use the Server daemon tools to create the same object model and read/write resources in the *client-static-tutorial* application.

 The *client-static-tutorial* application makes use of the Awa Static API to define objects and resources and to expose them via LwM2M: